 Pasting Options in Outlook 2003

-The paste options which exist in Outlook 2007 and Outlook 2010 do not exist in Outlook 2003.
+The paste options which exist in Outlook 2007 and later do not exist in Outlook 2003.
 However, there is a Paste Special command when you have Word set a your email editor to get a choice of how your copied text is being pasted.